BMW 2 Series Active Tourer review

 All models have separate climate controls for driver and passenger though, and there are all sorts of practical accessories to support your active lifestyle, including ski bags, bicycle racks and luggage nets.

 The BMW 2 Series Active Tourer measures-up at 4,354mm long and 1,555mm high.
 That makes it almost identical to the Golf SV.
 The seven-seat 2 Series Gran Tourer is 4,556mm long.

 Unlike the Citroen C4 Picasso, the Active Tourer doesn’t have three individual rear seats.
 It’s a conventional bench arrangement and as the BMW is a little shorter than both the Golf SV and B-Class there’s slightly less knee room.
 There’s still enough space to fit three adults and the high roofline means there is a good amount of headroom, though.

 The automatic tailgate is standard across the range and opens up 468 litres of space - less than SUV alternatives like the BMW X1, and less than the more conventional 3 Series Touring.
 That number drops another 68-litres if you opt for the plug-in 225xe, which is compromised by the extra battery mounted beneath the floor.

 The electrically folding rear seats can be dropped at the flick of a switch and increase capacity to 1,510 litres on the standard car.
 Again, the hybrid is slightly smaller, at 1,350 litres.

 Reliability and Safety

-Yet to be Euro NCAP crash tested, the 2 Series Active Tourer should score well as it comes fitted with pedestrian warning with city braking function as standard.
+Safety kit on the Active Tourer is pretty comprehensive and includes pedestrian warning with city braking function as standard.
 These features significantly improve pedestrian safety in busy urban environments by automatically applying the brakes if a driver fails to respond to an obstacle in front of the car.